Songavatnet

-Songavatnet (also spelled as Songevatnet or Songavatn) is a lake in Vinje Municipality in Telemark county, Norway.
+Songavatnet is a lake in Vinje Municipality in Telemark county, Norway.
 It has a surface area of 29.86 km2 and lies at an elevation of 974 m.
 The lake lies just south of the border of Hardangervidda National Park and just southeast of the mountain Vassdalseggi.
 The villages of Haukeli and Edland are both located about 9 km to the south of the lake and the village of Arabygdi lies about 10 km to the southeast of the lake.
 The lake flows out into the river Songa which flows to the southeast into the nearby lake Totak.

 Songavatnet has two dams: Trolldalsdammen and Songadammen.
 Both are rock-fill dams with a sealing core of moraine mass.
 The larger dam, Songadammen, measures 1050 m long and 37 m high.
 The two dams on the south end of the lake are used to regulate the surface elevation of the mountain lake so that it can be used for hydroelectric power production.
 This was the largest dam in Northern Europe at the time it was completed in the 1960s.
 The stored energy content of the reservoir is 1.4 TWh.